prsuhas-zz/cordova-plugin-streaming-media-secure/README.md

 * Uses VideoView and MediaPlayer.
 * Creates two activities in your AndroidManifest.xml file.
 * Tested on Android 4.0+
+* Adds FLAG_SECURE to prevent user from taking screenshot and screen recording

 ## Usage iOS
 ```javascript